 Six to eight weeks before your area will be frost-free, you can start your carnation seeds indoors.
 Learning how to grow carnation flowers this way is easy and will promote flowering in the first year so you can enjoy the fruits of your labor by taking care of carnations.

-Choose a container with drainage holes in it, filling the container within an inch or two from the top with potting soil.
+Choose a container with drainage holes in it, filling the container within an inch or two (2.5 to 5 cm.) from the top with potting soil.
 Sprinkle the seeds across the top of the soil and cover them lightly.

-Water until the soil is most and then wrap the container in a clear plastic bag to create a greenhouse effect.
+Water until the soil is moist and then wrap the container in a clear plastic bag to create a greenhouse effect.
 The beginnings of your carnation garden plants should poke through the soil in two to three days.
-Move the seedlings to their own pots once they have two to three leaves, and transplant them outdoors once they reach a height of 4 to 5 inches and your area is free of frost risk.
+Move the seedlings to their own pots once they have two to three leaves, and transplant them outdoors once they reach a height of 4 to 5 inches (10 to 12.5 cm.) and your area is free of frost risk.

 Planting Carnations Seeds Outdoors